 It isn’t always the case that the insurance company is intentionally trying to “lowball” an offer to you, but their end goal is to settle for the least amount of money possible.

-Work With a Distracted Driving Accident Attorney Who Cares
+Work With a Distracted Driving Accident Law Firm That Cares

 Let our team represent you and help you seek more money for your case.
-Ali Awad, the CEO Lawyer, and his team understand the way insurers think and what factors matter most to the value of a case.
+At the CEO Lawyer Personal Injury Law Firm, founder and managing attorney Ali Awad has built a team that understands the way insurers think and what factors matter most to the value of a case.

 Call (833) 254-2923 or fill out the contact form on our page to schedule a free, no-risk case review with a Georgia car accident attorney near you.
 You will get answers to your questions and find out the next steps we can take together to seek the highest possible compensation for your injury claim.